 Let’s get down to business: you need a domain name for your website, and it shouldn’t have to be expensive.
 We specialize in finding good deals on website-related services – it’s our whole business model.
 So I think we can help you.

 In my extensive testing of domain registrars and web hosts, I’ve actually found that it’s possible to get straight up free domain names.
-Some are only free for a while, and some are free forever, but there’s always an option available for you — whether it’s by getting a domain from Freenom, or getting one through your web host or site builder.
+Some are only free for a while, and some are free forever, but there’s always an option available for you — whether it’s getting one through your web host or site builder.

 Getting a Free Domain When You Buy Hosting